 ‘Kate Plus 8’: Sextuplets Are Officially Teenagers — Watch Them Camp For Epic 13th B-Day Party

 Can you believe it?
-The Gosselin sextuplets turned 13 years old last month, making them full-fledged teens!
-To celebrate their milestone b-day, the reality stars decided to have a camping extravaganza.
-While the girls glamped, the boys roughed it in the woods — watch the festivities here in a special preview!
+To celebrate the Gosselin sextuplets 13th birthday, the reality stars decided to have a camping extravaganza.
+While the girls glamped, the boys roughed it in the woods — watch the festivities here!

 Kate Gosselin‘s, 42, sextuplets: Aaden, Alexis, Collin, Hannah, Leah, and Joel, turned 13 years old on May 10, and just a little over a month later, fans get to watch their birthday celebration during a special three-episode run of Kate Plus 8 on TLC!
 For the teen’s big b-day, they decided to go glamping and camping, as the girls wanted to get pampered during a SPA day and the boys wanted to pitch tents in the wilderness.
 In the sneak peek trailer, Hannah, Leah, and Alexis are shown getting manicures and facials while their brothers complete a scavenger hunt and start a bonfire.
 WATCH THE SNEAK PEEK HERE.